egladil/gsm-power-mon/README.md

 # gsm-power-mon

-A simple voltage monitor running on an esp32 and pushing data to elasticsearch over ssl
+A simple voltage monitor running on an esp32 and pushing data to elasticsearch over gprs + ssl